 Keeping cool in the pool is one of the best ways to deal with the heat during summertime in Texas.
 Thankfully, we’ve got tons of pools & splash pads to choose from, some of them with extra awesome features such as water slides, toddler play areas, obstacles, even lazy rivers!
-Before summer’s end, head out and explore some of these fun pools and splash pads that go beyond the basics.
+Head out and explore some of these fun spots that go beyond the basics.

 Awesome Pools In Austin: